This blog may contain affiliate links. Read our disclosure policy for more info.

 6. Lake Sylvan Track

-Lake Sylvan Track is one of the most peaceful hikes in Glenorchy.
+The Lake Sylvan Track is one of the most peaceful hikes in Glenorchy.
 This small lake is located near Routeburn Shelter just off Routeburn Road at the Sylvan Campsite.
 The Sylvan Campsite is a great place to stay for those in campervans and it’s cheap!
 Just past the campsite, the trail to the lake begins.

 You start by crossing the suspension bridge over the Dart River and continue on until you reach the lake.
 From here, the track makes a short loop before heading back to the campground.
 The trail is almost completely flat and usually uncrowded.

 All up, you only need around 2 hours to hike to the lake and back.
-It’s a well worthwhile adventure for those who like to get off the beaten path!
+It’s a worthwhile adventure for those who like to get off the beaten path!

 7. Invincible Gold Mine Track

-Gold mining used to be a huge industry in the Otago region (where Glenorchy is.)
+Gold mining used to be a huge industry in the Otago region (where Glenorchy is located).
 Queenstown was actually once called “The Camp” because it was a mining camp.
 Miners searched far and wide for gold in the area, and in a small mine near Glenorchy, a group of miners struck gold!

 That mine is now accessible via Invincible Gold Mine Track.
 The trail starts 30 minutes outside Glenorchy on Rees Valley Road.
-Along the way, you can see lots of machinery from the gold mining days that now sit rusting away leaving only small traces of New Zealand’s largest gold rush behind.
+Along the way, you can see lots of machinery from the gold mining days that now sit rusting away, leaving only small traces of New Zealand’s largest gold rush behind.
 On the trail, be sure to keep an eye on the ground, you never know what you may find!

 8. Bob’s Cove

-Bob’s Cove Track is a super short hike that’s actually one of the best easy hikes in Queenstown.
+Bob’s Cove Track is a super short hike that’s one of the best easy hikes in Queenstown.
 It starts at the beautiful Bob’s Cove, a common place many of the cruises in Queenstown also visit.
 From the beach area, the trail leads up to a stunning viewpoint over Lake Wakatipu and Bob’s Cove.

 The trail only takes around 30 minutes to hike so it’s really short and a great trail to warm your legs up before you get to Glenorchy!
+Many tours to Glenorchy stop here, so if you choose to join one, you can still enjoy this beautiful area.

 9. Mount Crichton Loop

-Mt Crichton Loop Track is actually located just a short drive from Bob’s Cove.
+The Mt Crichton Loop Track is actually located just a short walk from Bob’s Cove.
 However, this trail is much longer at 8 kilometers (5 miles).
 The loop track is another gold mining trail and along the way, you’ll visit an old gold mining tunnel, the Sam Summers Hut, and even a stunning waterfall.
 Part of the trail also has epic views of Lake Dispute and Lake Wakatipu.

 All up, it takes around 2 hours to hike the full 8 kilometers (5 miles), but be sure to go clockwise – it’s much easier as it’s a gradual climb.
 Going the other way means doing the hardest part hiking up instead of down!

-Mt Crichton Loop is one of the best hiking trails in Queenstown for its historic attractions but it’s not the most beautiful.
-With that said, it’s dog friendly and perfect for the entire family!
+Mt Crichton Loop is one of the best hiking trails in Queenstown for its historic attractions, but it’s not the most beautiful.
+With that said, it’s dog-friendly and perfect for the entire family!

 Other Things to do in Glenorchy